brandimontoya/brandimontoya.github.io/README.md

-## Hola Amigos
+## Hello Everyone!

 Welcome to my website.
-This is my ePortfolio for the 499 class, this contains a description of my skillset and projects that I've completed before.
+This is my ePortfolio for the 499 class, this contains a description of my skillset and projects that I've completed throughout my time as a student at Southern New Hampshire University.

 ### Software Design and Engineering

-Here I include a sample application which I had developed earlier to simulate the variety in human population.
-I used the object oriented paradigm for this.
-I have attached some of the relevant code below.
+I am first including a sample application which I had developed previously in a class.
+This simulates the variety in human population.
+I used the object oriented paradigm for this; which is attached below

 ```markdown